Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Indications for surgery

-A blank catheter with a drainage tube brought out or a thin stent with an internal fluid outlet is installed in the area of \u200b\u200bthe new connection.
-In the first case, a small patient after surgery is in the hospital for an average of three weeks.
-In the second case, no more than 9 days.
+A blank catheter with a drainage tube brought out or a thin stent with an internal fluid outlet is installed in the area of the new connection.
+In the first case, the small patient spends an average of three weeks in the hospital after surgery.
+In the second case - no more than 9 days.

-• Date: 17-02-2015
+• Date: 02/17/2015

 • Rating: 11

-• The onset of the disease
+• Occurrence of disease

 • Stages of development of hydronephrosis

-The onset of the disease
+Occurrence of disease

 The main causes of pathology: